 Malvern has an extraordinary scientific heritage: it was at the College that radar technology was invented in the 1940s; Nuffield Science was pioneered at Malvern College under John Lewis, former Housemaster and Head of Science.
 Thanks to its academic rigour, scientific heritage and the pursuit of holistic education, the College, together with The Downs Malvern, has produced many Nobel Prize Winners in Science including Francis William Aston, Chemist; James Meade, Economist; Alan Hodgkin, Neuroscientist; and Frederick Sanger, Biochemist and a double Nobel Laureate.
 It also has strong sporting tradition with many accomplished Old Malvernians sportsmen such as R.E.
 Foster, the only man to have captained England at both cricket and football, Charles Bambridge, England football captain, and Frank Mann, England cricket captain.
 Other famous alumni (‘Old Malvernians’) include C. S. Lewis, author of The Chronicles of Narnia; Lord MacLaurin, former Chairman of Tesco and Vodafone; and Baron Weatherill, former Speaker of the British House of Commons.

-In September 2012 Malvern College established its first overseas campus, Malvern College Qingdao, in partnership with Babylon Education, a Hong Kong based education group formed by Harvard and Oxford graduates with extensive experience in education.
-Drawing on the experience and expertise of both our international staff and the local bilingual team, we have successfully brought an authentic British boarding school experience to students in China.
-Despite its short history, the school has established a strong reputation and its students have received offers from leading universities including University of Cambridge, Massachusetts Institute of Technology, University of California Los Angeles, and Imperial College London.
-A similar school has been established in Chengdu, Sichuan Province, in September 2015 to make this educational model available to students in western China.
-Its first cohort of students have achieved outstanding IGCSE results after one year in the school—57% A* and 67* A & A*.
-Recently, the latest member of the Malvern College family opened in Cairo, Egypt.
+In September 2012 Malvern College established its first overseas campus, Malvern College Qingdao.
+Despite its short history, the school has established a significatn reputation and produced graduates who received offers from leading universities including University of Cambridge, Massachusetts Institute of Technology, University of California Los Angeles, and Imperial College London etc. Malvern College Chengdu was established in September 2015.
+Its students have achieved outstanding IGCSE results after one year of education – 57% of students obtained A* and 67* A & A*.
+Malvern College Egypt was opened in August 2016 in Cairo, Egypt.

 The majority of places will be offered to students with foreign passports of an international background.
 Students enrolled in Malvern College Pre-School Hong Kong for a minimum of 1 year will have priority for assessment for Malvern College Hong Kong over other applicants.